 - Total Value of Your Assets: If you have enough savings to keep some funds liquid, it may make sense to annuitize a portion of your assets.

-- Tax Treatment: Annuities grow tax deferred, meaning the untaxed funds are taxed as income when they are withdrawn.
+- Tax Treatment: Annuities grow tax-deferred, meaning the funds are not taxed as income until they are withdrawn.
 If you withdraw the funds all at once, there will be a larger tax payment due.

 - Flexibility: Annuitization eliminates flexibility.